10 things in MySQL (that won’t work as expected)

 When

-is nullable in both tables, this query won't return a match of two NULL
+column is nullable in both tables, this query won't return a match of two NULLs for the reasons described above: no NULLs are equal.

 Here's a query to do that: